 In a large bowl, whisk together the whole wheat pastry flour, baking powder, baking soda, nutmeg, and salt.

-3. Make a well in the center and add in the eggs, melted butter or grapeseed oil, brown sugar, remaining buttermilk and the soaked oats.
+Make a well in the center and add in the egg, melted butter or grapeseed oil, brown sugar, remaining buttermilk, and the soaked oats.
 Mix well.

-4. Heat a lightly oiled skillet or griddle over medium heat.
+Warm a lightly oiled skillet or griddle over medium heat.
 Using a ¼ cup measure, spoon the batter onto the skillet.
 Do not crowd the pan.
-Cook for 1½ to 2 minutes on each side.
-If not serving immediately, keep the pancakes warm in a 200 degree oven.
+Cook for about 2 minutes on each side.
+If not serving immediately, keep the pancakes warm in a 200-degree oven.

-If you don’t have buttermilk on hand, measure out regular milk, then stir in a teaspoon of lemon juice or vinegar to acidify it before adding the oats in step 1.
+If buttermilk is not on hand, measure out regular milk, then stir in a teaspoon of lemon juice or vinegar to acidify it before adding the oats in step 1.

-These pancakes freeze well, so pop any leftovers into a resealable bag for another day.
+These pancakes freeze well, so pop any leftovers into a resealable freezer bag for another day.